 Advanced Elements PackLite

-The absurd portability of this little 5 lb 4 oz kayak makes the Advanced Elements PackLite an easy choice to carry for miles through the woods or days through airports and on buses to get to amazing destinations.
+The absurd portability of this little 5 lb 4 oz kayak makes the Advanced Elements PackLite an easy choice to be the kayak you can carry for miles through the woods or days through airports and on buses to get to amazing destinations.
 We love that it can be added to a backpack or suitcase and gives us access to lakes and streams we would never have dreamed of being able to paddle on before.
-With a quick set up process and easy to clean off, the PackLite is the ideal travel companion.
+With a quick set up process and simple to clean off, the PackLite is the ideal travel companion.
 We also appreciate the excellent quality repair kit and directions, as you never know what may happen when you're really "out there."

 What the PackLite brings to the table in portability comes from what it lacks in areas of its performance and comfort.
 Not the most luxurious kayak to paddle, tracking is lessened by the short, wide shape of this boat, designed more to get you out there and less to help you win races.
-The material is quite thin, to keep it lightweight, and it tore readily on a rough dock — but the patch held up impressively well.
+The material is quite thin to keep it lightweight, and during our testing, it tore readily on a rough dock — but the patch was easy to place and held up impressively well.
 And don't forget that for all that small, lightweight boating, you'll still need a paddle and pump to take along for the haul.
 That said, if what you want is to paddle where no one else even is, the PackLite can give you that.

 Read review: Advanced Elements PackLite